Yohan27x/Isometric-Builder/README.md

 # Isometric-Tiles-Builder
-An Isometric Builder anyone can play creatively with .
+An Isometric Builder anyone can play creatively with.
 Made with Pygame.

 Controls :